The Integrated Vehicle and Pollster Routing Problem: Conclusions

+\review{Finally, future research could concentrate on the development of more advanced heuristic and metaheuristic approaches to address larger instances of the {\problema}.
+This could involve hybrid methods that integrate exact and heuristic techniques to achieve a balance between solution quality and computational efficiency.
+Additionally, there is significant potential to explore extensions of the {\problema} incorporating more complex constraints, such as dynamic routing adjustments based on real-time data or multi-period planning that accounts for demand variability over time.
+While this study focuses on a specific case in Ecuador, future research could investigate how the proposed framework might be adapted to similar applications in other fields, including logistics, urban planning, and disaster response.}

-This project was funded by Escuela Politécnica Nacional Research Project PIJ--15-12 with support of the Laboratory of Scientific Computing of the Research Center on Mathematical Modelling -- ModeMat (\url{hpcmodemat.epn.edu.ec}).
-The authors are grateful with the managers of INEC, specially with Alexandra Enríquez for providing the data used in the real-world instance, and for her valuable feedback on the results.
+\bmhead{Acknowledgments} The authors are grateful with the managers of INEC, specially with Alexandra Enríquez for providing the data used to build the real-world instance, and for her valuable feedback on the results.
 Additionally, we acknowledge the collaboration of Pablo Zuleta during the first stage of this research.
+We greatly appreciate the anonymous referees' suggestions, which improved significantly the clarity and impact of the findings of this paper.

+\bmhead{Funding} This project was funded by Escuela Politécnica Nacional Research Project PIJ--15-12 with support of the Laboratory of Scientific Computing of the Research Center on Mathematical Modelling -- ModeMat (\url{hpcmodemat.epn.edu.ec}).
+Andrés Miniguano Trujillo acknowledges support of MAC-MIGS CDT Scholarship under EPSRC grant \texttt{EP/S023291/1}.

+\bmhead{Conflict of interest/Competing interests} The authors have no conflicts of interest to declare that are relevant to the content of this article.